BaisilG/create-book-app-react-native/README.md

 3) enter command "npm install"
 4) i) to run on ios device hit command "react-native run-ios" ii) to run on android device hit command "react-native run-android"

+   in next update we will give the instruction to do what in the next